atom/atom/docs/your-first-package.md

   'cmd-alt-a': 'ascii-art:convert'
 ```

 Notice `.editor` on the first line.
-This limits the key binding to work when the
-focused element matches the selector `.editor`, much like CSS.
-For example, if
+Just like CSS, keymap selectors *scope* key
+bindings so they only apply to specific elements.
+In this case, our binding is
-the Tree View has focus, pressing `cmd-alt-a` won't trigger the
+only active for elements matching the `.editor` selector.
+If the Tree View has
+focus, pressing `cmd-alt-a` won't trigger the `ascii-art:convert` command.
+But
-`ascii-art:convert` command.
-But if the editor has focus, the
-`ascii-art:convert` method will be triggered.
-More information on key bindings
+if the editor has focus, the `ascii-art:convert` method *will* be triggered.
-can be found in the [keymaps][keymaps] documentation.
+More information on key bindings can be found in the [keymaps][keymaps]
+documentation.

-Now reload the window and verify that pressing the key binding works!
-You can
+Now reload the window and verify that the key binding works!
+You can also verify
-also verify that it **doesn't** work when the Tree View is focused.
+that it **doesn't** work when the Tree View is focused.

-## Add The Ascii Art
+## Add the ASCII Art

 Now we need to convert the selected text to ascii art.
 To do this we will use
-the [figlet node module](https://npmjs.org/package/figlet) from NPM.
+the [figlet](https://npmjs.org/package/figlet) node module from npm.
 Open
 _package.json_ add the latest version of figlet to the dependencies:

 ```json